 One study specifically looked at patients with moderate to severe knee osteoarthritis and found that PRP injections led to a major reduction in pain and a big improvement in how well their knees worked.
 This research confirms what we see in our patients: PRP helps your body address the underlying issue, leading to lasting relief and better mobility.
 It’s about helping your knee heal from the inside out.

-Success Rates and How Long Results Last
+Success Rates: How Long Do PRP Results Last?

 So, what kind of results can you realistically expect?
 Leading institutions like the Mayo Clinic report success rates between 60% and 70%.
 This means the majority of patients experience at least a 50% improvement in both pain and function for six to 12 months after their treatment.
 For many, that’s a life-changing amount of relief.